Top places for Pembrokeshire wildlife in early summer

 For eight weeks around May, the Pembrokeshire coast is an extraordinary place to be.
 It’s noisy, frenetic and – there’s no polite way to say this – absolutely sex-mad.
 This is the breeding season, when the natural world throws aside all pretence of modesty and… well, goes at it like the clappers.
 The woods are filled with birdsong, wild flowers and butterfly clouds burst from the clifftops, and islands transform into screaming sea-bird cities.
 The annual lovefest happens along the whole 186-mile county coastline, but here are five hotspots to witness the Pembrokeshire coast’s flora and fauna in the mood for luuuurve.

 If you’ll permit us to state the obvious, the best way to experience marine life is to get in (or on) the sea.
-There are plenty of boat operators – see here for a good list – who offer the full gamut of experiences, from high-speed rib rides to more gentle explorations of the coves and cliffs.
+There are plenty of boat operators who offer the full gamut of experiences, from high-speed rib rides to more gentle explorations of the coves and cliffs.
 Some trips go far out in search of whales; other land on islands for RSPB-guided tours.
 You can also hire canoes and kayaks (or bring your own) all along the coast; many operators do guided wildlife tours.
-See here for details.
+Search for boat trips.

+A Visit Wales Gold Award winner, the Welsh Wildlife Centre near Cardigan is a fantastic place to see all sorts of creatures.
 The herd of water buffalo aren’t a native species, admittedly, but they do a great job of keeping the Teifi Marshes in a condition that encourages the insects and amphibians which, in turn, attract a rich variety of birds and beasts.
-Some of the nature trails are suitable for cycling, or you can hire canoes for a trip up the Teifi Gorge where you should see kingfishers and otters (we did when we visited).
-You can meet resident wildlife officer Nia Stephens here.
+Some of the nature trails are suitable for cycling, or you can hire canoes for a trip up the Teifi Gorge where you should see kingfishers and otters.